1994 – present (28 years)

-Glassjaw is a post-hardcore band from Long Island, NY, USA.
+Glassjaw (occasionally typeset as GlassJAw) from Long Island, NY, USA.
 They formed in the summer of 1993 after Daryl Palumbo and Justin Beck met each other at camp.
 They recorded some demos before releasing the EP "Kiss Kiss Bang Bang" in 1997, and recorded their first full length album "Everything You Ever Wanted To Know About Silence" in 2000 on Roadrunner Records.
 The record brought the band out of Long Island and into the hands of a dedicated grass-roots following.
-The band has been influential in the progression of the underground music scene in the eastern United States and United Kingdom and on the post-hardcore genre, and are known for their intense live shows and constant line-up changes.
+The band has been influential in the progression of the underground music scene in the eastern United States and United Kingdom and on the alternative metal/metalcore/post-hardcore genres, and are known for their intense live shows and constant line-up changes.

 In 2005, all members spare Palumbo and Beck left the band for reasons which remain unclear.
 It is supposed that they left involuntarily.
 Ex-drummer Durijah Lang and ex-bass player Manuel Ragoonanan Carrero were soon inducted back into the band, so there was once again a functional lineup for playing shows.
 Indeed, the new four-piece Glassjaw played a handful of shows in Summer 2005.
 A new album was apparently in the works for a release in 2007, but never surfaced.